 - Facilitate open access to University of Adelaide research collection publications via an open access repository.

-Library Committee of Academic Board is responsible for:
+Division of Academic and Student Engagement (DASE) is responsible for:

 - Collection Policy endorsement.

 - Collection Policy review.

 - Overall strategy and direction of collection management and development.

 Library Collections Committee is responsible for:

 - Providing advice and support on collection policies and procedures including relevant aspects of disaster preparedness and response.